-There won't be many statewide votes this election, with the exception of two Ohio Supreme Court seats.
+There won't be many statewide votes this fall, with the exception of two Ohio Supreme Court seats.

 Republicans Judith French and Sharon Kennedy are both seeking re-election to another six-year term on the state's highest court.
 Currently, five of the court's seven judges are Republicans.